Primary

 Sit on a cushion to help maintain a neutral spine if your hips are tight.
 Keep your toes pointing toward the ceiling.
 Hinge from your hips rather than rounding your spine.
 You can also reach toward one leg at a time for variation.

-Want Seated Straddle Stretch in your program?
+See where Seated Straddle Stretch fits in your weekly plan

 Sit with legs spread wide apart.